CultureHub/LiveLab/README.md

  - settings panel
  - setting to configure number of switchers
  - column layout
+ - overlay showing switcher value
+ - x to end stream

 ### Changed
+ - switcher can be toggled directly

 ## [1.3.4] - 2020-05-26
 ### Added